mackuba/jslint_on_rails/README.markdown

 # JSLint on Rails

-**JSLint on Rails** is a Rails plugin which lets you run the [JSLint JavaScript code checker](http://jslint.com) on your Javascript code easily.
+**JSLint on Rails** is a Ruby gem and Rails plugin which lets you run the [JSLint JavaScript code checker](http://jslint.com) on your Javascript code easily.

-## Installation
+It can be installed either as a Rails plugin (the recommended method for Rails), or as a gem (for other frameworks).

-First, make sure you have **Java** available on your machine - it's required because JSLint is itself written in JavaScript, and is run using the [Rhino](http://www.mozilla.org/rhino) JavaScript engine (which is written in Java).
+Note: to run JSLint on Rails, you need to have **Java** available on your machine - it's required because JSLint is itself written in JavaScript, and is run using the [Rhino](http://www.mozilla.org/rhino) JavaScript engine (written in Java).
 Any decent version of Java will do (and by decent I mean 5.0 or later).

+## Installation (Rails)

+If you use Rails, you can install the library as a plugin - it's less work to set it up this way.
-Next, install the plugin:
+To install the plugin, use this command:

     ./script/plugin install git://github.com/psionides/jslint_on_rails.git

-This will create a sample `jslint.yml` config file in your config directory.
+This will create for you a sample `jslint.yml` config file in your config directory.

+## Installation (other frameworks)

+If you use Merb or some other framework, you need to install JSLint as a Ruby gem (you can do that in Rails too - the advantage of this method is that it may be easier to update to newer versions later).

+To use JSLint as a gem, follow these steps:

+* install the gem in your application using whatever technique is recommended for your framework (e.g. using gem bundler, or just plain old `gem install jslint_on_rails`)
+* in your Rakefile, add a line to load the JSLint tasks:

+    require 'jslint/tasks'

+* below that line, set JSLint's config_path variable to point it to a place where you want your JSLint configuration file to be kept - for example:

+    JSLint.config_path = "config/jslint.yml"

+* run a rake task which will generate a sample config file for you:

+    rake jslint:copy_config

+## Installation (custom)

+If you wish to write your own rake task to run JSLint, you can create and execute the JSLint object manually:

+    require 'jslint'
+    lint = JSLint::Lint.new(
+      :paths => ['public/javascripts/**/*.js'],
+      :exclude_paths => ['public/javascripts/vendor/**/*.js'],
+      :config_path => 'config/jslint.yml'
+    )
+    lint.run

+## Configuration

+Whatever method you use for installation, a YAML config file should be created for you.
 In this file, you can:

 * define which Javascript files are checked by default; you'll almost certainly want to change that, because the default is `public/javascripts/**/*.js` which means all Javascript files, and you probably don't want JSLint to check entire